 Breakfast at the Gazebo is legendary.
 Hour-long queues form up to an hour before the Hut opens, and all morning the Small ocean side hut is rammed with guests with the queue snaking around the pool of Napili Shores Condo Complex.
 Breakfast dishes are HUGE and the giant fluffy pancakes easily feed two.
 The Fried Rice is a good month’s worth and the Epic breakfast burrito is to die for.

 To Avoid Queues ring through your takeaway order and then enjoy the same amazing views across the channel to Molokini as the guests who spent 60+ mins queueing!

-The Sea House has a really enviable position right down at the water edge.
+The Sea House has a really enviable position right down at the water’s edge.
 The outside Lanai offers stunning views and amazing cocktails.
-2-4.45pm is Happy hour with reduced drinks and amazing Pupus.
-The Dinner Menu is typically expensive but the food is pretty special and the location breathtaking.
+2-4.45 pm is Happy hour with reduced drinks and amazing Pupus.
+The Dinner Menu is typically expensive but the food is pretty special and the location is breathtaking.

 Technically this is Nextdoor in the Kapalua Bay, but it sits on the headland that separates the two bays so we mention it here.
-Merriman’s is a bit of a Hawaiian legend and they offer incredible Farm to Table Cuisine.
+Merriman’s is a bit of a Hawaiian legend and they offer incredible Farm-to-Table Cuisine.
 The Menu itself is worthy of a special treat but the location out on the Headland makes dining here a real occasion.
-They also offer a Happy Hour Menu if you wish to enjoy the experience without the several hundred dollar check at the end.
+They also offer a Happy Hour Menu if you wish to enjoy the experience without the several hundred dollar checks at the end.

 Looking for something simpler, quicker, and cheaper.
 Well, then Maui Taco’s has an outlet at the Napili Market.
 We adore Taco’s and Maui Tacos offer some of the best Fish Tacos on the Island!